adhamhshm/murmur-app/README.md

 ## About Murmur App

 A web application about sharing and reading confessions anonymously without anyone knowing.
 A self-directed project with some references from online resources.
-The application was deployed on Vercel.
 View the application [here](https://murmur-g4yqgtsok-adhamhshm.vercel.app/).

 ![Murmur Homepage](screenshots/screenshot-homepage.png)